arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 First, we need to capture some training data.
 You can capture sensor data logs from the Arduino board over the same USB cable you use to program the board with your laptop or PC.

-Arduino boards run small applications (also called sketches) which are compiled from .ino format Arduino source code, and programmed onto the board using the Arduino IDE or Web Editor.
+Arduino boards run small applications (also called sketches) which are compiled from .ino format Arduino source code, and programmed onto the board using the IDE or Cloud Editor.

 With the sketch we are creating we will do the following: